gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 echo $REPONAME, $deps, $golines
 ```

 This includes the `wc -l` and `go list` functionality along with some clean up and things to support [Godep](https://github.com/tools/godep).
-Then our Docker image is simply the `golang` image plus this script:
+This will output our metrics given a Github repository exported to the variable `REPONAME`.
+Our Docker image is simply the `golang` image plus this script:

 ```
 FROM golang